Nurturing Young Minds, Empowering Families

 • Access to licensed clinicians for mental health support

-• Resource navigation connecting families to local services
+• Resource navigation connecting families to community supports for housing, transportation, health care, and other needs

 • Evidence-based therapies like Child-Parent Psychotherapy (CPP) and Parent-Child Interaction Therapy (PCIT)

-• Parenting education to strengthen emotional and social skills
+• Parenting education to strengthen emotional, social, and relational skills

 What sets ECSS apart